ran-sama/firefox-preferences/README.md

 Allow me to illustrate why this behaviour looks way more "human" to a tracking script:

-If a website checks our browser it will reply with "geolocation supported", however the readout is automatically blocked and the browser only returns "denied by user".
-This would be exactly the case if we really closed the pop-up ourselves with "do not allow".
+If a website checks Firefox it will reply with "geolocation supported", however the readout is automatically blocked and the browser only returns "denied by user".
+This is the same outcome as in a real user interaction, when the access pop-up is rejected.

 ## Installation and directories
 on Windows